olafkrueger/FontAwesome5WithApacheFlex/README.md

 #### 2. Grap the *.otf files from the "use-on-desktop" directory and paste it into your Flex project

 #### 3. Apply the fonts by some style declaration
-(Spaces and hyphens are removed from otf file names here)

 ```
 <fx:Style>